 Although the economy of Greece had improved in recent decades due to the industrial development and tourism, presently the country faces a large and severe economic crisis.
-The currency of Greece since January 2002 is euro, which replaced drachma.
+The currency of money in Greece since January 2002 is euro, which replaced drachma.
 The preparation for the Olympic Games of 2004 gave an impulse to the Greek economy.
 However, presently the country faces a severe debt crisis and has many challenges to face, such as the low rate of development and the large unemployment (25% in December 2012).

 The Economy of Greece is the 15th largest economy in the 27-member European Union and the 34th largest country in the world by nominal gross domestic product (2012).
 A developed country, the economy of Greece is based on service sector (85%) and industry (12%), while the agricultural sector consists only 3% of the national economic output.